What is lead scoring? A complete guide for businesses

 Negative scoring is the practice of deducting points for behaviours that indicate a lack of interest or poor fit.
 For example, if a lead unsubscribes from your newsletter, their score should decrease.

 Score decay is the gradual reduction of a prospect’s score over time if they do not engage with your brand.
-This ensures that your lead scores remain current and reflective of the prospect’s most recent behaviour.
+This ensures that your lead scores remain current and reflect the prospect’s most recent behaviour.

 Step 6: Set a lead-scoring threshold